ZhgChg.Li

 }

-The Chain of Responsibility Pattern is a behavioral design pattern that encapsulates the operations of object handling and links them in a chain structure.
-Request operations are passed along the chain until they are handled; the linked operations can be freely and flexibly combined and reordered.
+The Chain of Responsibility Pattern is a behavioral design pattern that encapsulates object processing operations and links them in a chain structure.
+The request is passed along the chain until it is handled; the linked operations can be freely combined and reordered.

-The Chain of Responsibility focuses on whether you want to handle something when it comes in; if not, just skip it.
-Therefore, it cannot handle partially or modify the input object before passing it to the next; if that is the requirement, it is another Interceptor Pattern.
+Chain of Responsibility focuses on whether you want to handle the incoming item or skip it , so it should not partially handle or modify the input object before passing it to the next; if that is needed, then it’s another Interceptor Pattern.

-The above diagram uses Tech Support (or OnCall) as an example.
-When a problem object comes in, it first goes through CustomerService.
-If they cannot handle it, it is passed to the next level, Supervisor.
-If they still cannot handle it, it continues down to TechSupport.
-Additionally, different responsibility chains can be formed for different issues; for example, if it is a major client’s issue, it will be handled starting from Supervisor.
-The Responder Chain in Swift UIKit also uses the Chain of Responsibility Pattern.
+The above diagram uses Tech Support (or OnCall..) as an example.
+When a problem object arrives, it first goes through CustomerService.
+If they cannot handle it, the issue is passed down to the next level, Supervisor.
+If still unresolved, it continues down to TechSupport.
+Additionally, different chains of responsibility can be formed for different problems.
+For instance, issues from major clients may start directly with the Supervisor.
+The Swift UIKit Responder Chain also uses the Chain of Responsibility pattern to respond to user actions in the UI.

 WKWebView Scenario